 Figures represented by a dash are zero or have no associated data while figures represented by a zero may be rounded to zero.

-Market values for debt securities and hybrid securities include accrued interest.
+Market values for debt securities include accrued interest.

 Data is presented in U.S. dollars, unless otherwise noted.

 The Bloomberg Global Aggregate Bond Index is a widely recognized, unmanaged index of multi-currency, investment-grade fixed income securities.
 Bloomberg calculates a USD hedged return by applying one-month forward rates to seek to eliminate the effect of non-USD exposures.
 BLOOMBERG® and the Bloomberg indices listed herein (the “Indices”) are service marks of Bloomberg Finance L.P. and its affiliates, including Bloomberg Index Services Limited (''BISL''), the administrator of the Indices (collectively, ''Bloomberg'') and have been licensed for use for certain purposes by the distributor hereof (the ''Licensee'').
 Bloomberg is not affiliated with Licensee, and Bloomberg does not approve, endorse, review, or recommend the financial products named herein (the ''Products'').
 Bloomberg does not guarantee the timeliness, accuracy, or completeness of any data or information relating to the Products.